spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 All hooks, including `after_run`, execute on the worker.
 If the run is terminated outside the worker (e.g., canceled or discarded), or if there is an issue setting up the workspace or starting the worker container, the hooks will not fire.

+!!! info
+    If a "before" hook fails (non-zero exit code), the corresponding phase will not execute.
+Similarly, if a phase fails, none of the "after" hooks will execute unless the hook uses a semicolon (`;`).

-These commands can serve two main purposes: modifying the workspace (e.g., setting up symlinks or moving files) or running validations using tools like [`tfsec`](https://github.com/tfsec/tfsec){: rel="nofollow"}, [`tflint`](https://github.com/terraform-linters/tflint){: rel="nofollow"}, or `terraform fmt`.
+These commands can serve two main purposes: modifying the workspace (such as setting up symlinks or moving files) or running validations using tools like [`tfsec`](https://github.com/tfsec/tfsec){: rel="nofollow"}, [`tflint`](https://github.com/terraform-linters/tflint){: rel="nofollow"}, or `terraform fmt`.

-!!! tip
+#### How to run multiple commands

 Avoid using newlines (`\n`) in hooks.
 Spacelift chains commands with double ampersands (`&&`), and using newlines can hide non-zero exit codes if the last command in the block succeeds.
 To run multiple commands, either add multiple hooks or use a script as a [mounted file](../configuration/environment.md#mounted-files) and call it in the hook.

 Additionally, using a semicolon (`;`) in hooks will cause subsequent commands to run even if the phase fails.
 Use `&&` or wrap your hook in parentheses to ensure "after" commands only execute if the phase succeeds.

-!!! danger
+!!! warning
     When a run resumes after being paused (e.g., for confirmation or approval), the remaining phases run in a new container.
 Any tools installed in earlier phases will not be available.
 To avoid this, bake the tools into a [custom runner image](../../integrations/docker.md#customizing-the-runner-image).

-!!! info
-    If a "before" hook fails (non-zero exit code), the corresponding phase will not execute.
-Similarly, if a phase fails, none of the "after" hooks will execute unless the hook uses a semicolon (`;`).
-For more details, refer to the tip above.

 {% if is_saas() %}
 The workflow can be customized using either the [Terraform provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/stack){: rel="nofollow"} or the GUI.
 The GUI provides an intuitive editor that allows you to add, remove, and reorder commands using drag-and-drop functionality.
 Commands preceding a phase are "before" hooks, while those following it are "after" hooks: